thirtythreeforty/neolink/README.md

 Status Messages:
-`/status offline` Sent when the neolink goes offline this is a LastWill message `/status disconnected` Sent when the camera goes offline `/status/battery` Sent in reply to a `/query/battery` send an XML encoded version of the battery status
+`/status offline` Sent when the neolink goes offline this is a LastWill message `/status disconnected` Sent when the camera goes offline `/status/battery` Sent in reply to a `/query/battery` an XML encoded version of the battery status `/status/pir` Sent in reply to a `/query/pir` an XML encoded version of the pir status

 Query Messages:
-`/query/battery` Request that the camera reports its battery level
+`/query/battery` Request that the camera reports its battery level `/query/pir` Request that the camera reports its pir status

 ### Pause